riipandi/altstack/readme.md

 ```

 Change `<app_name>` with your own and `<version>` with this gram version.
-See[release page](https://github.com/ruhaycreative/gram/release) for the version number.
+See [release page](https://github.com/ruhaycreative/gram/release) for the version number.

 ### Local Installation